Are you thinking about buying a business? How you structure the deal will affect the taxes owed by the buyer (you) and the seller (the other party).

 Reduced corporate federal income tax rate.
 Under current law, the corporate federal income tax rate has been permanently reduced to a flat 21% for tax years beginning in 2018 and beyond.
-This takes some of the sting out of the double taxation that can occur when a C corporation sells its assets — and may help convince sellers to agree to structure deals as asset deals, rather than stock deals.
+This takes some of the sting out of the double taxation that can occur when a C corporation sells its assets — and may help convince sellers to agree to structure deals as asset purchases versus stock purchases.

-The QBI deduction can reduce federal income tax bills for individuals, trusts and estates that own pass-through entities that make business asset purchases.
+The QBI deduction can reduce federal income tax bills for individuals, trusts, and estates that own pass-through entities that make business asset purchases (versus stock purchases, to which this does not apply).
 Lower taxes mean higher cash flow for buyers.

-This deduction can also potentially benefit sellers of business assets that have been depreciated or amortized, because ordinary recapture income from selling these assets counts as QBI if the seller is an individual, trust or estate that owns an interest in the selling pass-through entity.
-In contrast, capital gains from selling business ownership interests don’t count as QBI.
+This deduction can also potentially benefit sellers of business assets that have been depreciated or amortized, because ordinary recapture income from selling these assets counts as QBI if the seller is an individual, trust, or estate that owns an interest in the selling pass-through entity.
+In contrast, capital gains from selling business ownership interests do not count as QBI.

 Federal income tax rules mandate the following four steps to allocate the total purchase price for assets that constitute a trade or business to the specific purchased assets: